The War on Drugs (band): Slave Ambient (2008–2012)

-The lineup underwent several changes, and by the end of 2008, Kurt Vile, Charlie Hall, and Kyle Lloyd had all exited the group.
-At that time Granduciel and Hartley were joined by drummer Mike Zanghi, whom Granduciel also played with in Kurt Vile's backing band, the Violators.

-After recording much of the band's forthcoming studio album, Slave Ambient, Zanghi departed from the band in 2010.
-Drummer Steven Urgo subsequently joined the band, with keyboardist Robbie Bennett also joining at around this time.
-Regarding Zanghi's exit, Granduciel noted: "I loved Mike, and I loved the sound of The Violators, but then he wasn't really the sound of my band.
-But you have things like friendship, and he's down to tour and he's a great guy, but it wasn't the sound of what this band was."
+The lineup had several changes and by the end of 2008, Kurt Vile, Charlie Hall, and Kyle Lloyd all had exited the group.
+At the time Granduciel and Hartley were joined by drummer Mike Zanghi, whom Granduciel played with in Kurt Vile's backing band, the Violators.
+After recording much of the band's forthcoming studio album, Slave Ambient, Zanghi quit the band in 2010.
+Drummer Steven Urgo joined the band, with keyboardist Robbie Bennett being added at about the same time.
+Regarding Zanghi's exit, Granduciel said, "I loved Mike.
+But you have things like friendship, and he's down to tour and he's a great guy."

 In 2012, Patrick Berkery replaced Urgo as the band's drummer.

 Lost in the Dream (2013–2015)

-On December 4, 2013 the band announced the upcoming release of its third studio album, Lost in the Dream (March 18, 2014).
+On December 4, 2013, the band announced the upcoming release of its third studio album, Lost in the Dream (March 18, 2014).
 The band streamed the album in its entirety on NPR's First Listen site for a week before its release.
-Award winning alt-country rocker Ryan Adams tweeted that Lost in the Dream was a perfect album.
+Award-winning alt-country rocker Ryan Adams said on Twitter that Lost in the Dream was a perfect album.

 Lost in the Dream was featured as the Vinyl Me, Please record of the month in August 2014.
 The pressing was a limited edition pressing on mint green colored vinyl.

 A Deeper Understanding (2015–2021)

-In June 2015, The War on Drugs signed with Atlantic Records for a two-album deal.
+In June 2015, the War on Drugs signed with Atlantic Records for a two-album deal.

-On Record Store Day, April 22, 2017, The War on Drugs released their new single "Thinking of a Place".
+On Record Store Day, April 22, 2017, the War on Drugs released their new single "Thinking of a Place".
 The single was produced by frontman Granduciel and Shawn Everett.
-April 28, 2017, The War on Drugs announced a fall 2017 tour in North America and Europe and that a new album was imminent.
+April 28, 2017, the War on Drugs announced a fall 2017 tour in North America and Europe and that a new album was imminent.
 On June 1, 2017, a new song, "Holding On", was released, and it was announced that the album would be titled A Deeper Understanding and was released on August 25, 2017.
 "Holding On" was also used on the official soundtrack of EA Sports' FIFA 18.
 The 2017 tour began in September, opening in the band's hometown, Philadelphia, and it concluded in November in Sweden.

 A Deeper Understanding was nominated for the International Album of the Year award at the 2018 UK Americana Awards.
 At the 60th Annual Grammy Awards, on January 28, 2018, A Deeper Understanding won the Grammy for Best Rock Album.

-On October 6, 2020, The War on Drugs announced a live album titled Live Drugs, which was released on November 20, 2020.
+On October 6, 2020, the War on Drugs announced a live album titled Live Drugs, which was released on November 20, 2020.